SQream/sqream_docs/guides/third_party_tools/pentaho_data_integration.rst

 6. Click **OK** in the window above, in the Database Connection window, and Table Output window.

+:ref:`Back to Overview <top>`

+.. _import_data:

 Importing Data
 -----------------
-**Comment - Importing PDI content from a repository?**

-After defining your input you can begin importing data.
-You can import data when you need to back up or restore content in your solution repository.
-Note that backing up content does not include users, permissions, or any schedules that you've created.
+After defining your output you can begin importing your data.

 For more information about backing up users, permissions, or schedules, see `Backup and Restore Pentaho Repositories <https://help.pentaho.com/Documentation/7.0/0P0/Managing_the_Pentaho_Repository/Backup_and_Restore_Pentaho_Repositories>`_